1.1.4. Performance Classes

 -

-inline virtual void Sort(Base<T> *ritzv, Base<T> *residLast, Base<T> *resid)
+inline virtual void Sort(Base<T> *ritzv, Base<T> *residLast, Base<T> *resid) override

 Sort the ritz values, the residuals, and the eigenvectors in ascending order.